monil2904/eScanCare2/README.md

 A modern, comprehensive hospital management system built with React, Vite, and Supabase.
 This application provides a complete healthcare solution with patient portals, doctor dashboards, QR code integration, and administrative tools.

+## The website will be available at: https://monil2904.github.io/eScanCare2/
 ## ✨ Features

 ### 🏠 Public Features